Graphs can be classified based on how they are connected, whether the edges have weights, whether cycles exist, etc.

-Undirected Graphs
+Undirected

 - All edges are two-way

-Directed Graphs (Digraphs)
+Directed

-- Useful for irreversible transitions and states
+- Useful for irreversible transitions and states, as well as prerequisites.

-Connected Graphs
+Connected

-- Every node can be reached from every other node
+- Every node can be reached from every other node.

 - Minimum edges required: